klaytn/klaytn-docs/docs/getting-started/foundry/foundry.md

 Foundry consists of four main CLI tools that allow for fast and modular smart contract development, namely:

-* [Forge](https://github.com/foundry-rs/foundry/tree/master/forge):  You can deploy, test, and compile smart contracts using Forge..
+* [Forge](https://github.com/foundry-rs/foundry/tree/master/forge):  You can deploy, test, and compile smart contracts using Forge.
 * [Cast](https://github.com/foundry-rs/foundry/tree/master/cast): Cast has made it simple to interact with EVM smart contracts.
 This includes obtaining chain data, sending transactions, and other things.
 * [Anvil](https://github.com/foundry-rs/foundry/tree/master/anvil): Do you need to spin up a local node?
-Anvil is a local node environment offered by Foundry
+Anvil is a local node environment offered by Foundry.
 * [Chisel](https://github.com/foundry-rs/foundry/blob/master/chisel): Fast, useful, and verbose solidity REPL.

 In this guide, you will: